• Skip to main content

 The minute I discovered the Guns.com mistake, I contacted them through their online form.
 I like to keep a record of these exchanges.
 Still having a good feeling about them, I figured they’d get right back to me with a solution.

-Six days and a hundred Inbox checks later, this is what I’ve heard from them:
+Six days and a hundred Inbox checks later, this is all I’d heard:

 Crickets